Choose a topic to view important information about employment for international students in the U.S.

 International students on F-1 visas may accept employment under certain conditions.
 Your F-1 visa status requires you to obtain proper authorization before starting any type of employment off-campus.
+Unpaid internships or other unpaid work opportunities will still require you to obtain the proper authorization.
 Beginning work without appropriate authorization is a serious violation of your F-1 status.
 Please check with Center for International Programs regarding your options for employment.

 You may apply for on-campus jobs (including work-study jobs that have not been filled by U.S. citizens).
 You are allowed to work on-campus up to 20 hours/week during the academic term and a maximum of 40 hours/week during the vacation periods.

-In the case of economic necessity due to unforeseen circumstances which arise after your first year in the U.S., you may seek permission to work off-campus.
+In the case of economic necessity due to unforeseen circumstances which arise after your first year in the U.S., you may seek permission to work off-campus through USCIS.
 Contact the Center for International Programs at 812-465-1248 for information on these regulations and application procedures.

 Curricular Practical Training